 At Perryfields Infant School, if any child on child abuse concerns arise all staff follow the SET procedures and inform the Designated Safeguarding Lead.
 Both sets of parents are informed of the incidents and together an action plan is agreed incorporating support, target and consequences.
 Referrals will be made and advice sought according to individual situations.

 At this time, we will refer to the schools Anti-bullying policy, Child on Child Harmful Sexual Behaviour policy, Safeguarding policy and Behaviour policy.

-Children missing from education
+Children who are absent from education

 All children, regardless of their age, ability, aptitude and any special education needs they may have, are entitled to a full-time education.
-Our school recognises that a child missing education is a potential indicator of abuse or neglect and we follow the procedures for unauthorised absence and for children missing education.
-It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks, so we work with parents/carers and other partners to keep children in school whenever possible.
+Our school recognises that a child missing education is a potential indicator of abuse or neglect, and we follow the procedures for unauthorised absence and for children missing education.
+It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks.
+We believe that early intervention to address absence from school is vital, so we work with parents/carers and other partners to keep children in school and remove any barriers to them accessing their education.

 Parents are required to provide at least two emergency contact numbers to the school, to enable us to communicate with someone if we need to.